mm80843/opensource/README.md

 ## Ideas of open-source contributors

 To bring contributors in and 'play' with open source, here are some ideas:
-* Engage in creating common artefacts:
+* Engage in creating common artefacts.
+It is fine if that's even _only_ documentation.
+Documentation is precious.
   * Creating [awesome (ie "curated") lists](https://github.com/sindresorhus/awesome/blob/main/awesome.md) of links ([exemple](https://github.com/kelu124/awesome-latticeFPGAs)).
 We could list of example open-source projects we're working with, to help guide mm contributors towards them.
   * Create documentation using for example Markdown text to use GitHub text rendering capabilities
+  * _(as a remark, markdown changes is fine because you don't need git, github allows you to directly edit text, and markdown renders basic formatting nicely)_
 * Engage in creating improvements (pull requests) to selected projects
 * Improve documentation of existing projects
 * Build on existing distribution platforms to increase visibility: